 The film was written by none other than Roald Dahl, the legendary children’s book author (Charlie and the Chocolate Factory).
 I couldn’t find any trace of Dahl’s penchant for kooky ideas, though.
 I’m assuming that the producers kept the writer on a tight leash and pretty much forced him to stay within the established parameters.
 Dahl’s twisted sense of humor could have added something new to the formula, but alas, it is not here.

 Dahl does go for a harsher Bond — the author accentuates Bond’s coldness and callousness.
-For example, in a mean-spirited scene Bond’s girlfriend is killed and in the next few scenes our favorite agent is checking out possible replacements.
+For example, in a mean-spirited moment Bond’s girlfriend is killed and in the next few scenes our favorite agent is checking out possible replacements.

 We finally get to see super-villain Ernst Stavro Blofeld, played by British character actor Donald Pleasence (Halloween).
 He seems to be the one Mike Myers is spoofing in the Austin Powers movies.
 Pleasence’s creepy serenity fits the role so well.
 He is barely in the movie — approx. 10 minutes — but Pleasence is fantastic!

 Set designer Ken Adam (Dr. Strangelove) creates some of his finest work here.
 Blofeld’s lair is an incredible piece of quasi-futuristic design — the piranha tank is really something!
 Freddie Young replaced Ted Moore (Dr. No) as director of photography, and as you would expect from the man who shot David Lean’s Lawrence of Arabia (1962) and Doctor Zhivago (1965), Young does his best to capture the beauty of the Japanese landscape.
 The lovely title song is performed by Nancy Sinatra.

 Conclusions & Final Thoughts: